bnnyng/garden/content/Mary's Room disproves a materialist basis for consciousness.md

 2. Mary learns a new fact about consciousness when she leaves the black-and-white room: what it is like to see red.
 3. Hence, facts about consciousness are not included in the physical facts about the brain.

-[[epiphenomenal-qualia|Jackson (1982)]] uses this to conclude that physical information is not all the information in the world.
+[[1982-jackson-epiphenomenal-qualia|Jackson (1982)]] uses this to conclude that physical information is not all the information in the world.
 Rather, the physicalist scheme leaves out [[Qualia are individual instances of subjective, conscious experience arising from perceptions|qualia]].

 Objections to Jackson’s argument include:
 - Mary is not learning anything new.